Shivam0712/DataVisualization/README.md

 ![Image](Q1.png)

 ### Answer:
 In the above plot, the red solid line shows the serving rate at different hours of the day, and the blue dashed line shows the average/overall serving rate.
-From this plot it is clearly observable from 5AM to 12PM and 3PM to 10PM, the serving rate is higher than the average.
+From this plot it is clearly observable, from 5AM to 12PM and 3PM to 10PM, the serving rate is higher than the average.
+These hours of the day corresponds to the Rush/Office hours, and using this plot it can be concluded that the serving rate is high during these times.

 ### Q2: For those trips that could not be served, do they follow a spatial or temporal pattern?
 For example, are most of those trips originated in particular regions, and of certain times?